Our Lab Members

 Email: dbruno@purdue.edu

-Hannah Kim is an incoming PhD student studying I-O Psychology at Purdue University.
-Her research interests include intercultural communication, DEI, and discrimination in the workplace.
-In the future, she plans to attend graduate school to continue her studies in I-O psychology.
-In her free time, Hannah enjoys creating playlists, exploring new cafes, and reading.
+Hannah Kim is a first year PhD student studying I-O Psychology at Purdue University.
+Her research interests include workplace discrimination, DEI, stigmatized identities, and disclosures.
+In her free time, Hannah enjoys creating playlists, exploring new cafes, going on hikes, and reading.

 Kira Means is a 3rd year PhD Candidate in Social Psychology at Purdue University, working primarily with Dr. Thekla Morgenroth.
 She is broadly interested in studying feminism, gender, and unexpected or internally inconsistent biases.
 She is also interested in advanced quantitative methods and best practices in data analysis.
 In spring 2017, she earned her B.A. in Psychology and Women’s, Gender, and Sexuality Studies from the University of Montana.
 After graduating, she participated in a year of AmeriCorps VISTA service in Washington, DC.
 She received her M.S. in Experimental Psychology from Western Washington University in spring 2021 and then was Lab Manager of the Brauer Group Lab at the University of Madison-Wisconsin during the following academic year.